 The expiry date will show in the report after the user has completed all the courses in the award.

-The report will show the expiry date of the course with the latest completion date.
+The award expiry date will be based on the date of the course with the oldest completion date.

 Award will show the 'expired' badge once the course with the latest completion date has reached the expiry date.